Author: Aman Kumar & Harshal Borade

 - Request and response loggers to capture logs

-To get the expected SOAP request, we can use debug logs of the v10 mule application.
+To get the expected SOAP request we can make use of debug logs of the v10 mule application.

 One will get similar logs for a customer to get a request in NetSuite connector v10.
 These logs will help to specify the correct namespace and type.